-NO UNSURE Please ret urn the completed survey in the reply paid envelope provided. e appreciated if survey responses could please be returned to the 25th June.
+NO UNSURE Please ret urn the completed survey in the reply paid envelope provided.
+It would b e appreciated if survey responses could please be returned to

 Residents will be advised of the outcomes once all results are collated and kept informed accordingly.